|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat the oven to 350 F. Peel the garlic cloves and put them in a small baking dish or ramekin.
+Heat the oven to 350 F. Peel the garlic cloves and put them in a small baking dish or ramekin.
 Pour the olive oil over the garlic and cover the baking dish tightly with foil.
-Bake the garlic for 25 minutes.
+Bake the garlic for 25 minutes until it softens.

-Let the garlic cool slightly and mash until it is smooth.
+Let the garlic cool slightly and then mash until it is smooth.